Courses and Programs

 Students are trained to express themselves in written and oral English to transform individuals capable of articulating and interpreting thoughts, processes and events.

-The program comprises of five required subjects in literary theory and criticism, literary history, the tradition of poetry, and fiction, and literary research and fifteen major subjects in expository writing, writing for print media, linguistics, contemporary, world and children's literatures, as well as the drama in English.
-Students may choose two electives in any of the following: modern poetry, drama, novel or criticism, popular literature, women's literature, gay literature, Philippine ethnic literatures, literature of protest, Latin American, Southeast Asian, African, European or British literatures.
+The course comprises of five required subjects in literary theory and criticism, literary history, the tradition of poetry, and fiction, and literary research and fifteen major subjects in expository writing, writing for print media, linguistics, contemporary, world and children's literature, as well as the drama in English.
+Students may choose two electives in any of the following: modern poetry, drama, novel or criticism, popular literature, women's literature, gay literature, Philippine ethnic literature, literature of protest, Latin American, Southeast Asian, African, European or British literature.